augustash/magento2-module-content-widgets/README.md

 ## Overview

-The `Augustash_ContentWidgets` module is offers some fairly standard content call-out and promotional widgets for a Magento website.
+The `Augustash_ContentWidgets` module offers some fairly standard content call-out and promotional widgets for a Magento website.

 ## Installation